-The District's net position increased by \$40,747 during the current fiscal year.
+The District's net position increased by \$4,831,124 during the current fiscal year.
+This increase was primarily due to an increase in program revenues.

 The condensed statement of net position information is shown below.

 Condensed Statement of Net Position